 GENTLY lift the metal case of the back to expose the gauges.

 Move the lens out-of-the-way and gently place the dash onto a soft surface.
-Depending on what gauge you want to remove they are held in place by two nuts on an insulating pad. between the live feed and the resistance wire from the sender, oil, water or fuel.
+The gauges are held in place by two nuts on an insulating pad between the live feed and the resistance wire for the sender, oil, water or fuel.
 The Ammeter has its own separate Red & Yellow wires to make that gauge work.
 With the wires removed and the bulbs holders removed you can clearly see the beige insulating pad.

 Undo the nuts and hold the gauge in place until you tip the dash back to expose the face of the gauges again.
 Now gently remove the gauge.